medavox/MuTime/README.md

-# NOTICE: THIS LIBRARY IS NO LONGER MAINTAINED
+# NOTICE: THIS LIBRARY IS NOT MAINTAINED

+A rewrite into Kotlin was performed in September 2018, and pushed to master in May 2020.

+No further maintenance (beyond releasing this work) is planned.

+This is alpha-quality software; use at your own risk.

 # MuTime for Android